QAston/md-wiki-public/software-eng/tools/vscode.md

         - `postAttachCommand` - vscode attached
         - `waitFor` - configure when vscode attaches, by default after `onCreateCommand` is executed
     - docker runtime settings
-        - `remoteUser` + `remoteEnv` user and env vars in the container for vscode and vscode initiated commands, set at runtime, default to containerUser/containerEnv
+        - `remoteUser` + `remoteEnv` user and env vars in the container for vscode and vscode initiated commands, set at runtime, default to containerUser/containerEnv.
+Used to start all processes that aren't entrypoint?
         - `mounts` - `--mount` flags to pass to docker run
         - `forwardPorts` - ports to forward from inside container to local machine
             - `portsAttributes` - forwarding settings for each port (`label`, `protocol`, `onAutoForward`, `requireLocalPort`, `elevateIfNeeded`)